-In compliance with the risk analysis, a new control of the facility has been built, which corresponds to the current state of the art.
+In compliance with the risk analysis, a new state-of-the-art control system has been installed.

-The bridge allows pedestrians and cyclists to cross a port access road.
+The bridge allows pedestrians and cyclists to cross a harbor access road.

-The entire facility is controlled by a control panel array.
-Normally, the bridge is closed.
-If a ship wants to pass, the barriers close for pedestrians, which is signaled both acoustically by a chime and visually by warning lights.
-The bridge is then unlocked and raised by a motor-driven winch.
-The motor is controlled by a powerful frequency converter.
-The traffic lights for shipping switch to green and ships are allowed to pass.
+The entire system is controlled via a control cabinet array.
+Normally the bridge is closed.
+If a ship wants to pass, the barriers close for pedestrians, which is signaled both acoustically by a bell and visually by warning lights.
+The bridge is then unlocked and raised by a motorized winch.
+The motor is controlled by a powerful frequency inverter.
+The traffic lights for shipping turn green and the ships are allowed to pass.

-After the traffic lights turn red, the bridge is closed again, locked and the barriers for pedestrians are opened.
+After the traffic lights have switched to red, the bridge is closed again, locked and the pedestrian barriers are opened.

-On the side of the winch house is an HMI from which the bridge can be controlled in manual or automatic mode.
-There is also one of the emergency stop mushroom pushbuttons, which when pressed, brings the bridge to a stop (SS1).
+An HMI is located on the side of the winch house, from which the bridge can be controlled in manual or automatic mode.
+One of the emergency stop mushroom pushbuttons is also located there, which brings the bridge to a standstill when pressed (SS1).

-The overall bridge can be viewed from the harbormaster’s office, where there is a mobile HMI that has the same functions.
+The entire bridge can be viewed via the harbor master’s office, where there is a mobile HMI with the same functions.

-On the other side of the bridge is a rugged outdoor control cabinet that controls the equipment on that side of the harbor.
-Communication between the cabinets is via fiber optics.
+On the other side of the bridge is a robust external control cabinet that controls the equipment on this side of the port.
+Communication between the cabinets takes place via fiber optics.

-Several wind measuring stations also continuously measure the current wind speed, as the bridge may not be operated above a certain wind strength.
+Several wind measuring stations also continuously measure the current wind speed, as the bridge may no longer be operated above a certain wind speed.